Income inequality in India: Income gaps

 According to Thomas Piketty, it is difficult to accurately measure wealth inequality in India because of large gaps in income tax data.
-Official data from 1997-2000 contained many inconsistencies, while no data was published between 2000-2012.
+Official data from 1997 to 2000 contained many inconsistencies, while no data was published between 2000 and 2012.
 Then, in 2013, official income tax figures showed that only 1% of Indians paid tax that year, while only 2% filed a tax return.
 This lack of reliable data makes it essentially impossible to make significant, numerical conclusions about income inequality in India.

+The report "Income and Wealth Inequality in India, 1922-2023: The Rise of the Billionaire Raj" by Thomas Piketty and colleagues highlights several important aspects of inequality in India.
+By 2022-23, the top 1% of the population controlled 22.6% of the national income and 40.1% of the nation's wealth, marking historically unprecedented levels.
+This concentration of income and wealth places India among the most unequal countries globally, with its top 1% holding a larger share of national income compared to countries like South Africa, Brazil, and even the United States.
+The report observes that inequality in India has been on the rise since the early 2000s, particularly with a significant concentration of wealth among the billionaire class, a phenomenon the authors term the "Billionaire Raj."
+To address this growing inequality, the authors advocate for better access to official data and greater transparency in economic reporting.
+They also recommend a comprehensive wealth tax on the ultra-rich, aimed at reducing extreme inequality while creating fiscal space for increased social sector investments.

 Since much of the population is not represented in income-tax databases, most of the calculations (such as NSSO) are based on consumption-expenditure data instead of income data.
 According to the World Bank, the Gini coefficient in India was 0.339 in 2009, down from previous values of 0.43 (1995–96) and 0.45 (2004–05).
-However, in 2016, the International Monetary Fund, in its regional economic outlook for Asia and the Pacific, said that India’s Gini coefficient rose from 0.45 (1990) to 0.51 (2013).
+However, in 2016, the International Monetary Fund, in its regional economic outlook for Asia and the Pacific, said that India's Gini coefficient rose from 0.45 (1990) to 0.51 (2013).

 According to the 2015 World Wealth Report, India had 198,000 high-net-worth individuals with a combined wealth of $785 billion.